 Churches are called to teach the whole counsel of God (Acts 20:27) and all that the Lord Jesus commanded us (Matthew 28:28).
 This includes higher theological education and pastoral studies.
 2 Timothy 2:2 teaches us to pass on Christian truth to leaders who will also be able to pass it on to the next generation.
 We therefore believe that the church has a responsibility to train and equip leadership from within its own congregation through advanced theological education.

 To accomplish that goal, we’ve developed a program called Theological Education And Mentoring (TEAM) Work.
 This program draws from a variety of resources and allows us to effective train men for leadership.
-This approach combines quality academic learning with pastoral guidance and hands-on experience in the context of authentic local church ministry.
+This approach combines quality, college-level academic learning with pastoral guidance and hands-on experience in the context of authentic local church ministry.